 Stuckey’s, like Burma-Shave and so many other icons of the past, eventually got lost in the corporate jungle, where small things are not so important as profits.
 But, it was not always so, and it’s not so again today.

 Stuckey’s began in the early thirties when a man named W.S.
 Stuckey, Sr. began selling pecans.
-During these times of the great depression, Stuckey was looking for a job in Eastman, Georgia.
-Though he didn’t find one he was told by a warehouseman that he might think about buying pecans and selling them to the warehouse.
-In no time, with a $35 loan from his grandmother and an old car converted into a truck, Stuckey began traveling from house to house buying nuts.
+During these times of the great depression, Stuckey had dropped out of college due to finances and was working on his family farm, a job he hated.
+He was looking for a side hustle to make extra money – and escape a life of cotton farming.
+A local warehouseman suggested he start buying pecans and selling them to the warehouse.
+In no time, with a $35 loan from his grandmother and a Model A Ford converted into a truck, Stuckey began traveling from house to house buying pecans.

 Sometimes he would spend all his cash too early in the day so he would wait until the bank closed and start writing checks.
 He would then sell the pecans that night and deposit the checks the next morning before the checks had cleared.